CAPTURING THE SPIRIT OF SAILING SHIPS FOR 53 YEARS

 In 1970, I joined other artists working on Jackson Square in the New Orleans French Quarter.
 I drew pen & ink sailing ships on nautical charts and sold them right off my work board.
 I learned the art of scrimshaw and worked with watercolors and oils; but the challenge of pen & ink is my passion.

 My drawings are of actual ships and most were lost at sea.
 I find their stories in old newspapers, insurance records, Admiralty Court cases and government reports.
 I gained an understanding of sailing ships by sailing on working tall ships in the Atlantic and on the Great Lakes.
-As a licensed pilot I learned to feel the wind and understand weather in the three dimensional world of flying; which is an even more unforgiving environment than the sea.
+As a licensed pilot I learned to feel the wind and understand weather in the three dimensional world of flying – an even more unforgiving environment than the sea.

 Each ship begins with a basic spontaneous pencil sketch.
 Then I create the entire drawing using a single technical pen with a point diameter of five thousandths of an inch.
 Completely self-taught, I developed my own technique for building up the details, shapes, textures and shadows by layering thousands of tiny pen strokes.
 My one-of-a-kind drawings are done free-hand, based on my research and the image of the ship that I see in my mind.